keboola/connection-docs/extractors/other/index.md

 - [GoogleDrive](/tutorial/load/googledrive/) --- imports data from external data sheets.
 - [HTTP](/extractors/other/http/) --- imports a CSV file stored on HTTP or HTTPS.
 - [Pingdom](/extractors/other/pingdom/) --- imports data from Pingdom; a service for monitoring the uptime and performance of your websites and web applications.
-- [Keboola Connection Storage](/extractors/other/storage-api/) --- imports data from Keboola Connection Storage, simple tool to get data from another organization or region.
+- [Keboola Connection Storage](/extractors/other/storage-api/) --- imports data from a Keboola Connection project in a different organization or region.
 - [What3words](/extractors/other/what3words/) --- converts What3words addresses to coordinates and vice versa.
 - GitHub
 - and others